ODiogoSilva/ElConcatenero3/README.md

 - Nexus
 - ZORRO weigths files (these weigths files that are associated with their respective alignment files can be jointly concatenated)

-Recently, ElConcatenero3 has received several new features:
+Recently, PhD_Easy has received several new features:

 - Collapse alignments into unique haplotypes.
 Taxa in the output alignment will be Haplotypes and their correspondance to the original taxa will be provided in a secondary file with the '.haplotypes' extension
 - Code gaps into a binary state matrix that is appended at the end of the alignment, following the method of Simmons and Ochoterena (2000).
 This will only work when the output format is Nexus, and it can be red by MrBayes